rmsk2/6502profiler/README.md

 The `setmemory` and `getmemory` functions can be used to get and set emulator memory.
 Memory contents is always represented as a hex string.
 On top of that the load address and the length of the test driver can be referenced in Lua by the variables `loadaddress` and `proglen`.
 The test can be run by `./6502profiler verify -c config.json -t test1.json`.
+More functionality will be implemented to query and influence the processor state from within the Lua scripts.

 # Performance